renchiey/mafia-game-online/README.md

 - TypeScript
 - WebSockets

+## Self Hosting
+If you wish to self host you can build your own Docker image for the client webserver and websocket server using the Dockerfiles in the respective directories.
+You can also use the prebuilt images linked to this repository.
+> Note: For the client webserver, you cannot change the environment variables as they are set during build time.
+This means that the default URL and Websocket URL used for sending invite links and connecting to the Websocket server will be localhost:3000 and ws://localhost:8080, respectively, on the client side.

+To run the client webserver image:
+1. pull the docker image
+2. Run the command `docker run -p [PORT YOU WANT TO USE]:3000 mafia-client`

+To run the Websocket server image:
+1. pull the docker image
+2. Run the command `docker run -p [PORT YOU WANT TO USE]:8080 mafia-server`

 ## Future implementations
 - [Not started] Refactor game related components (some currently require too many props to be passed down)
 - [Not started] AI generated night outcome message